Best & Worst Chevrolet Equinox Years

 The Best Years: 2009

-Under the hood, the 2009 Equinox housed a 3.4L V6 engine with a powertrain option of a 5-speed automatic transmission.
+Under the hood, you’d find a 3.4L V6 engine coupled with a 5-speed automatic transmission.

 The Worst Years: 2005, 2006, 2007, 2008

-The problems continued into the 2007 and 2008 Chevy Equinox models, including defects in the passenger side airbag sensors and power steering issues.
+The trouble train kept rolling with the 2007 and 2008 models, which suffered from defective passenger airbag sensors and power steering problems.

 Best & Worst Years for Chevrolet Equinox 2nd Generation (2010-2017)